Europe 1989: Fall of the Berlin Wall

 By the 1980s, the Eastern Bloc had begun to fall dangerously behind the West both economically and technologically.
 To address these issues, Soviet leader Mikhail Gorbachev introduced economic reforms and opened up Soviet politics.
 He also sought better relations with the West by declaring an end to Soviet meddling in Eastern Europe.
 The result was the peaceful dismantling of Communism in Poland and Hungary.
 East Germany followed suit a few months later, with demonstrators tearing down the hated Berlin Wall.

-In response to PLO activity on its northern border, Israel agreed to support Lebanon's Maronite Phalange in exchange for a peace treaty with Lebanon.
-Israel invaded in June 1982, successfully expelling the PLO from the country by September of that year.
-However, the assassination of Phalangist President-Elect Bachir Gemayel impeded progress toward a peace treaty, and the continued Israeli presence inflamed public sentiment against the Phalange.
-In 1985, Israeli forces retreated to a buffer zone in the south of the country, withdrawing fully in 2000.
+In response to Palestine Liberation Organization (PLO) activity on its northern border, Israel agreed to support the Lebanese Front, dominated by the Maronite Christian Phalange, in exchange for a peace treaty with Lebanon.
+Israel invaded in June 1982, defeating the PLO and their Syrian allies and advancing as far as Beirut.
+After US- and Arab-backed negotiations, the PLO agreed to evacuate Lebanon, dissolving the PLO-dominated Lebanese National Movement.
+However, the assassination of Phalangist President-Elect Bachir Gemayel in September impeded progress toward a peace treaty, and the continued Israeli presence inflamed public sentiment against the Phalange, compelling Israeli forces to withdraw to a buffer zone in the south of the country in 1985.

 11 Mar 1985 Mikhail Gorbachev▲